Introduction/Executive Summary

 Kirsty.chisholm@eastdunbarton.gov.uk

-Policies, tools & procedures
+Policies, Tools & Procedures

+8.1.
 Procurement Strategy and Governance

-Procurement Regulatory Framework apply to all contracts put in place on behalf of the Council for supplies, services and works.
+Council Standing Orders apply to all contracts put in place on behalf of the Council for supplies, services and works.
 Council standing orders take into consideration the provisions of the UK, and Scottish legislation relating to the procurement process.
 The delivery of the Annual Procurement strategy will ensure the delivery of the Council’s regulated procurements in accordance with the mandatory requirements set out in the Procurement Reform (Scotland) Act 2014.
 The following legislative suite of documents is in support of this:

 • Council Contract Standing Orders